Steamer trunk restoration project, remove mildew odor, secure old labels and learn How to Restore an Old Steamer Trunk in a Few Simple Steps.

 - labels falling off

-Let’s address these issues.
-First, you want to clean off as much of the dust and spider webs and basic yuck as you can.
-Grab your shop vac and thoroughly vacuum all of that crud off.
-Don’t forget to tilt the trunk or lay it down to get the underneath.
+The first thing you want to do is clean off as much of the dust and spider webs, and basic yuck as you can.
+Grab your shop vac and thoroughly vacuum all of that crud off of this old trunk.
+Don’t forget to tilt the trunk or lay it down to get underneath.
 I avoid using the house vacuum for things like this and use a shop vac dedicated to these furniture projects.
 The thought of antique spiderwebs in the vacuum that cleans my living room grosses me out.
-If you don’t have a shop vac you can find one (here) Also, you want to remove some of the dust while not damaging the already delicate wood.
-Lightly brush the wooden travel chest with a dry paintbrush to ‘dust off’ the dust and dirt.
-I do not sand or scrub the wood.
+If you don’t have a shop vac you can find one (here)

 Click here to Pin this post for later.